 Faculty of Buddhist Studies Rissho University is a place where students can comprehensively explore and learn about Buddhism from many different angles.
-We aim to help each student to learn deeply from Buddhist wisdom, acquire flexible thinking and compassion, and become individuals who can contribute to society.
+Our goal is for each student to learn deeply from Buddhist wisdom, acquire flexible thinking and compassion, and become individuals who can contribute to society.

 We live in an age where globalization and information society are creating distortions in society, and clashes of civilizations and cultures are occurring all over the world.
 The study of Faculty of Buddhist Studies is full of hints for solving these difficult problems.
 Buddhist wisdom teaches us the importance of respecting both oneself and others, and "education for living in the present" that has universality that connects to any future.